nds/bio_assembly_refinement/README.md

 Given a fasta file, these modules can be used to:

 1. Filter out contigs smaller than a set length, and those completely contained within other contigs
+2. Identify and trim overlaps between ends of contigs
-2. Circularise contigs by trimming overlaps and setting the start of the conserved dnaA gene (or other genes in the case of plasmids) as the start of the sequence
+2. Circularise contigs by setting its start to be the start of the conserved dnaA gene (or other genes in the case of plasmids)
 3. Run quiver (pacbio_smrtanalysis script) on the new circularised contigs to refine them, particularly around the new joins

-There is also a script that can be used to invoke this functionality on the command line
+There are also scripts that can be used to call these functions is on the command line

 Installation
 ------------